Reed-CompBio/spras/CONTRIBUTING.md

 The SPRAS maintainers welcome external contributions.
 Code contributions will be licensed using the project's [MIT license](LICENSE).

+If you are looking for the pathway reconstruction guide, go to the [Contributing a new pathway reconstruction guide](#contributing-a-new-pathway-reconstruction-guide) header.

+## On `.test_durations`

+To regenerate the `.test_durations` file, use `pytest --store-durations`.
+A clean docker cache is recommended to best split up the test runs. `.test_durations` should be regenerated for every few algorithms or analysis tools added, to make sure the CI works as fast as it can.

 ## Contributing a new pathway reconstruction guide
 This guide walks new contributors through the process of adding a new pathway reconstruction algorithm to SPRAS.
 It follows the checklist below step-by-step to add a simple algorithm called Local Neighborhood.